Good friends + Fun board games = Great times

-Scene It? [click here to check cost] is a trivia game that requires a DVD player.
+Scene It? (check cost) is a trivia game that requires a DVD player.
 The original game is all about movies.
 What makes it different from other trivia games is that there are video clips that you must pay close attention to in order to answer follow-up questions correctly.

 There are dozens of editions of this fun board game, so you can pick the one that your group of college students would like best.
 Topics range from Marvel comics to Dr. Who to the Simpsons to Star Trek to Friends (TV series) to FIFA and more.

 You may have noticed that these fun board games for college students could almost all be placed in a party games category as well.
 Makes sense to me.
 That said, if you haven’t looked at the party games yet, check them out too.

 In addition to the games described above, here is a list of some more fun strategy board games college students might be interested in.
 The two- or three-word tag following each game doesn’t really do it justice.
 You really need to click the review link to learn more or click the game to check the cost.

 - The Settlers of Catan – Building and trading – review

 - Ticket to Ride – Train routes – review – iPad version

 - El Grande – Area control – review